nickesc/projectStarfish/README.md

 Title Music - [*Tuneful Chips - Classic Arcade Game*](https://pixabay.com/music/video-games-tuneful-chips-classic-arcade-game-116829/) by [Dream-Protocol](https://pixabay.com/users/dream-protocol-9556087)
 Game Music - [*Garbage File - Classic Arcade Game*](https://pixabay.com/music/video-games-garbage-file-classic-arcade-game-116811/)

+All other art, sound and assets in the project were made by N. Escobar.
 ### License

 *Starfish* is released by N. Escobar Media under the MIT License.
 For more information, see [`LICENSE`](license).